pradipchaurel/Sentiment-Analysis--Twitter/README.md

 - Logistic Regression

-Evaluation: Provides accuracy scores and detailed classification reports for each model.
+-- Evaluation: Provides accuracy scores and detailed classification reports for each model.
-Sample Predictions: Tests models on sample tweets for quick sentiment analysis.
+-- Sample Predictions: Test models on sample tweets for quick sentiment analysis.

 ## Dataset
----
 The dataset (twitter_data.csv) contains 1.6 million tweets with polarity labels (0 for negative, 4 for positive, and 2 for neutral, which is filtered out).
 The dataset is split into 80% training  and 20% testing.

 ## Results
----
 Model performance on the test set:

 - Bernoulli Naive Bayes: 61.63% accuracy